-The Organization elected to treat these loans as conditional contributions and recognized contributions of \$58,358 and \$49,700 when forgiveness of the loans was received on December 8, 2020 and December 15, 2021, respectively, which represents 100% of the loan proceeds.
+The Organization elected to treat this loan as a conditional contribution and recognized contributions of \$58,358 when forgiveness of the loan was received on December 15, 2021, which represents 100% of the loan proceeds.
 This revenue was recognized as grants and contributions revenue on the statements of activities.